Miike Snow: Miike Snow

-Miike Snow is Miike Snow's eponymous debut album.
-It was recorded in Stockholm and released in the United States on 9 June 2009 by Downtown Records.
+Miike Snow, the band's eponymous debut album, was recorded in Stockholm and released in Sweden on 22 May 2009.
 A single for the track "Animal" was released on 17 February 2009.

 Upon a UK release of the song later in the same year, the track reached number 98 on the UK Singles Chart.
 The 'Punks Jump Up' remix of "Animal" is used as the theme music for the British Channel 4 sitcom Friday Night Dinner.
 The second single was "Black & Blue".
 Both singles have made the BBC Radio 1 Playlist B-List.

 The Guardian spoke highly of the band, saying Miike Snow's "coolly emotional pop suggests A-ha meets Animal Collective."
 In an interview for ClashMusic.com, Wyatt revealed their unexpected popularity, saying, "I don't think our project was that thought out when we started.
 We just wanted to make music together.
 Three people just messing about.
 I don't think we anticipated the level of attention that it's getting right now.
 We didn't even think about touring when we started the album."